HMS Grasshopper (1806): Dutch naval service

-In June 1810 France had disbanded the Kingdom of Holland, annexing the Netherlands to France, a situation that lasted until 1813.
-Grasshopper became part of the Nieuwediep Squadron of the Dutch Navy, which was not amalgamated into the French Navy.
-The British blockade prevented the Dutch from putting Grasshopper to extensive use immediately and she essentially sat until the end of the Napoleonic wars, though as a result of one pursuit she received the reputation of being the best sailer in the squadron.

-On 11 December 1812, the Minister of Marine mandated that the Dutch transfer Grasshopper to the French Navy.
-The Dutch had intended to transfer a small, 6-gun brig named Irene.
-Instead, they sold Irene and transferred Grasshopper.
-On 2 January 1813 Grasshopper was renamed Irene when the French Navy took possession of her.
-Dutch partisans captured Irene in December 1813, during the Dutch uprising.
+In June 1810, Napoleon had annexed the Kingdom of Holland into the First French Empire.
+Grasshopper became part of the Nieuwediep squadron of the navy of the Kingdom of Holland, which was not incorporated into the French Imperial Navy.
+British blockades prevented the Dutch from putting Grasshopper to extensive use, and she did little of notice until the end of the Napoleonic Wars, though as a result of one pursuit by the Royal Navy she received the reputation of being the best sailing ship in the squadron.
+On 11 December 1812, Minister of the Navy and Colonies Denis Decrès ordered the Dutch to transfer Grasshopper to the French navy.
+The Dutch had intended to transfer the 6-gun brig Irene; instead, they sold Irene and transferred Grasshopper.
+On 2 January 1813 Grasshopper was transferred to the French Navy and renamed Irene.
+Dutch rebels captured Irene in December 1813 during the War of the Sixth Coalition.

-After the Netherlands regained its independence in 1814, Irene returned to active duty.
-She convoyed ships to the Dutch colonies in the West Indies (1815–16), and Spain and the Mediterranean (1816–18).
-She then served in the East Indies between 1819 and 1821.

-In October 1819 Irene took part in the first expedition to Palembang, which the Dutch mounted against insurgents in Sumatra.
-She sailed up the Palembang River in company with the frigate Wilhelmina (44 guns), sloops Eendracht (20 guns) and Ajax (20 guns), and several smaller ships.
-However, the squadron had to withdraw after suffering heavy losses and then restricted its efforts to coastal blockade.
+After the Netherlands regained its independence in 1814, Irene was commissioned into the Royal Netherlands Navy.
+She convoyed ships to the Dutch Caribbean between 1815 and 1816, and served off Spain and in the Mediterranean from 1816 to 1818.
+She was then sent to the Dutch East Indies in 1819, remaining there 1821.
+In October 1819, Irene took part in the first expedition to Palembang, which the Dutch mounted against native rebels in Sumatra.
+She sailed up the Palembang River alongside the 44-gun frigate Wilhelmina, 20-gun sloops Eendracht and Ajax and several smaller warships.
+However, the squadron had to withdraw after suffering heavy losses and then restricted its efforts to coastal blockades.
 A second expedition to Palembang in 1821 was more successful, though it did not involve Irene.

 Fate

 In 1821, Irene returned to the Netherlands.
-The next year she was broken up in Vlissingen (Flushing).
+The next year she was broken up in Vlissingen.